wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 {lang="text",linenos=off}
 	/home/<username>/.virtualenvs/test/bin/pip

-Now we can customise our virtual environment by installing the required packages for our Rango application.
-Installing may take a considerable amount of time to install as your CPU time is limited - so have some patience.
+To see what packages are already installed, enter `pip list`.
+Now we can customise the virtual environment by installing the required packages for our Rango application.
 Install all the required packages:

 {lang="text",linenos=off}
 	$ pip install -U django==1.9.5